natethegreate/hent-AI/README.md

 * The Video Maker button creates a video from the output of DCP in decensored_output.
 Run this after DCP completes.
 Note you still need to select the directories for the source video, and the DCP install directory.

 * Do not put entire clips through the video detection, it is a very slow task.
-If you can, edit in only the clips with visible mosaics, get the decensored output, then edit them in the rest of the video.
+If you can, edit in only the short clips with visible mosaics, get the decensored output, then edit them in the rest of the video.

 ## Versions and Downloads